• Skip to primary navigation

 • Web Services

-In general, the reason for users looking for a way to stop the Laptop from going to sleep when its Lid is closed is to avoid the possibility of the Laptop in Sleep Mode being placed in its case or carry bag.
+In general, the reason for users looking for a way to stop the Laptop from going in to sleep mode when the Lid is closed is to avoid the possibility of the Laptop in Sleep Mode being placed in its case/carry bag.

-Stop Laptop Going to Sleep When Lid Is Closed
+Prevent Laptop from Sleeping When Lid Is Closed

-While the default Setting on a Windows Laptop is to go into Sleep Mode when the Lid is closed, it can be configured not to go in Sleep Mode by selecting other options that are available for the Lid Closing action in Windows.
+While the default Setting on a Windows computer is to go into Sleep Mode when the Lid is closed, it can also be configured not to go in Sleep Mode by selecting other options that are available for the Lid Closing action in Windows.

 Advertisement